coatingrus/incredible-planet/src/pages/index.md

       - title: 30 years of experience in North Central Flordia
         content: >-
           With over **30 years of experience** we have the knowledge to fix your problem right the first time.
-Located in Newberry Florida we are central in the tri-county area and ready to be there for you when you need us most.
+Located in Trenton Florida we are centrally located in the tri-county area and ready to be there for you when you need us most.